objcio/swift-talk-backend/README.md

 ### Dependencies

-You need to install the following dependencies:
+If you want to run this locally (without Docker), you need to install the following dependencies:

 - postgresql
 - libpq-dev